 Salem Environmental Education is the lead for the Salem-Keizer Outdoor School Coalition, providing unique and high quality outdoor school experiences for all students

 We are a coalition of agencies and organizations dedicated to environmental education and conducting unique, top quality outdoor school experiences.
-We provide a three day-long ODS experience at three different field sites: Oregon Garden, Salem 4-H Center, and Minto Brown Park.
-Three elementary schools will be accepted to our program in the fall of 2019 and three more schools in the spring of 2020.
+We provide a four day-long ODS experience named PAWS (Plants, Animals,.
+Water, Soil) at four different field sites: Oregon Garden, Salem 4-H Center, Minto Brown Park and Keizer Rapids Park.
+Four elementary schools will be accepted to our program in the fall and four more schools in the spring.
 In a unique feature schools will rotate to a different field site each day, all within convenience distance from S-K schools.

 • A program that is academically oriented and aligned to the state OARS (content and themes), NGSS, contains literacy components, and uses effective instructional practices